kheller18/data-structures-algorithms/questions/algorithm.md

     + DES and Triple DES.

 18. Describe the merge sort algorithm.
-    + `Merge sort (also known as mergesort)`: is a general-purpose, comparison-based sorting algorithm developed in computer science.
+    + `Merge sort (also known as mergesort)`: a general-purpose, comparison-based sorting algorithm developed in computer science.
 The majority of its implementations result in a stable sort, which indicates that the order of equal elements in the input and output is the same.
 In 1945, John von Neumann devised the merge sort method, which is a divide and conquer algorithm.
 The following is how a merge sort works conceptually:
       + Separate the unsorted list into n sublists, each with one element (a list of one element is considered sorted).
       + Merge sublists repeatedly to create new sorted sublists until only one sublist remains.
 The sorted list will be displayed then.
     + The time complexity of the Merge Sort Algorithm is O(nlog(n)) where n is the size of the list of the elements to be sorted while the space complexity of the Merge Sort Algorithm is O(n), that is, linear space complexity.
     ![merge sort](../images/algorithm/merge_sort.png)

 19. Describe the quick sort algorithm.
-    + `Quicksort`: is a sorting algorithm that is in place (in-place algorithm is an algorithm that transforms input using no auxiliary data structure).
+    + `Quicksort`: a sorting algorithm that is in place (in-place algorithm is an algorithm that transforms input using no auxiliary data structure).
 It was created by the British computer scientist Tony Hoare in 1959 and was published in 1961, and it is still a popular sorting algorithm.
 It can be somewhat quicker than merge sort and two or three times faster than heapsort when properly done.
     + Quicksort is based on the divide and conquer algorithmic paradigm.
 It operates by picking a 'pivot' element from the array and separating the other elements into two subarrays based on whether they are greater or less than the pivot.
 As a result, it is also known as partition exchange sort.
 The subarrays are then recursively sorted.
 This can be done in place, with only a little amount of additional RAM (Random Access Memory) required for sorting.
     + Quicksort is a comparison sorting algorithm, which means it can sort objects of any type that have a "less-than" relation (technically, a total order) declared for them.
 Quicksort is not a stable sort, which means that the relative order of equal sort items is not retained in efficient implementations.
 Quicksort (like the partition method) must be written in such a way that it can be called for a range within a bigger array, even if the end purpose is to sort the entire array, due to its recursive nature.
     + The following are the steps for in-place quicksort: